Donald Cameron (VC): Naval career

 Cameron served in the Merchant Navy from the age of 17.
 He was 27 years old, and a lieutenant in the Royal Naval Reserve during the Second World War, when the following deed took place for which he was awarded the VC.

 On 22 September 1943 at Kåfjord on the Altafjord, North Norway, Lieutenant Cameron, commanding Midget Submarine X.6, and another lieutenant (Basil Charles Godfrey Place) commanding Midget Submarine X.7, carried out a most daring and successful attack on the German Battleship Tirpitz.
 The small submarines had to travel at least 1,000 miles from base, negotiate a minefield, dodge nets, gun defences and enemy listening posts.
 Having eluded all these hazards they finally placed the charges underneath the ship where they went off an hour later, doing so much damage that the Tirpitz was out of action for months.

+Cameron and other five officers captured at Kåfjord were transferred to Marlag-O, the German prison camp for British naval officers at Westertimke.

 The full citation was published in a supplement to The London Gazette of 18 February 1944 (dated 22 February 1944) and read:

 Cameron achieved the rank of commander in 1955, and was in charge of HMS Dolphin, the submarine base at Fort Blockhouse.

 Personal life

 Cameron married WRNS's member Eve Kilpatrick in 1940 and they had four children.
 Cameron's health deteriorated in the last years of his life and he was eventually admitted to Royal Hospital Haslar, Gosport, where he died on 10 April 1961.
-His remains were cremated at Portchester and buried at sea from submarine HMS Thule on 13 April 1961.
+He was buried at sea from submarine HMS Thule on 13 April 1961.